 Dorrie’s passion is working with special needs children (ASD and other diagnoses) and their families.
-She believes in using evidence-based practice to improve learning, build skills, and help children achieve their maximum potential.
+Serving families for over a decade, she believes in using evidence-based practice to improve learning, build skills, and help children achieve their maximum potential.
 Dorrie has years of experience designing and implementing home and school-based ABA programs tailored to the individual needs of each child.
-She has experience conducting Functional Behavioral Assessments and writing Behavioral Intervention Plans, as well as supporting caregivers in implementation of behavior plans.
-A point of emphasis for Dorrie is teaching families to carry strategies across settings and caregivers.
+Dorrie is experienced and skilled at expert witness report writing and testifying, as well as conducting FBAs, BIPs, and ABA Skills Assessments for children.
+A point of emphasis for Dorrie is teaching and supporting families to carry strategies across settings and caregivers.

 Dorrie is skilled at providing both DTT (discrete trial training for early learners) and NET (Natural Environment Teaching for more advanced young learners).
 She has specific experience addressing a wide array of early childhood behavioral and developmental challenges, such as global developmental delays, toilet training, picky eaters, biting, sleep challenges, aggressive behaviors, following routines, daily living skills, communication difficulties, underdeveloped social skills, underdeveloped play skills, and more.

 Dorrie draws on her background in Social Work and Child Development.
 She specializes in working with young children and their families, and is formally trained in Parent-Child Interaction Therapy (PCIT).
 In addition to being formally trained in PCIT, Dorrie is skilled at providing Cognitive Behavioral Therapy (CBT) for children with anxiety, anger or emotional challenges.
 She is practiced in using Coping Cat, SuperFlex, and other methodologies to help children navigate their emotions and develop effective coping skills.